Public History M.A. and Ph.D.

 Requirements for the Ph.D. with a field of concentration in Public History:

-For more information about the fields of study and detailed requirements consult the UCR General Catalog.
+For more information about the fields of study and detailed requirements please consult the UCR General Catalog.